Moshiii/Moshiii.github.io/_pages/cv.md

 * Developed the next generation ETL framework using Python, Redis, Docker and Airflow

-Project: Machine learning based Algorithmic trading research : May.
+Project: Machine learning based Algorithmic trading research &nbsp;&nbsp;&nbsp;&nbsp; May.
 2019 – Present

 * Run a RBC mutual fund portfolio with 9.5% annual return by analysing performance data using Python

-Master Research Assistant, University of Waterloo
+Master Research Assistant, University of Waterloo &nbsp;&nbsp;&nbsp;&nbsp; Dec.
-: Dec.
 2017 – Sep.
 2019

 * Increased the accuracy of Automated Program Repair model on Quixbugs benchmark by 240% by proposing novel approach using Pytorch NMT model with CRNN layer and code mutation templates